-New drugs developed as a result of translational research is a critical component of the emphasis to improve and reduce the process of scientific discovery to useful clinical applications.
-A review of the drug development timeline can identify successful research process practices to be utilized by other translational science research teams.
+New drugs developed as a result of translational research are a critical component to shorten the time from scientific discovery to useful clinical applications.

 Advice from authors on searching for information:

 Self-reported knowledge of research study researchers is helpful to document new drug development in progress and for tracking drugs that have demonstrated efficacy in pre-clinical or clinical studies, those that have gained FDA approval, or those that are currently in use in clinical applications for the treatment of a disease, condition, or disorder.

 Resources & Data

 Organizations, repositories, websites, and other sources where you can find more information:

 - Center for Research Innovation in Biotechnology.
 The Center for Research Innovation in Biotechnology provides a database of new molecular entities approved by the FDA, including information on their sponsors, indications, and targets.

 - Office of Technology Management at Washington University (OTM).
 The OTM Technology Catalog allows for searching of new drugs developed by researchers at Washington University and lists the drug name, a description of the drug, patent status, and researcher/s name.

 - ClinicalTrials.gov.
 ClinicalTrials.gov is a registry and results database.
 It allows for searching for specific drugs, diseases, conditions, and study titles among others.
 It has study data from over 200 countries.